 Project Closure Step #4: Complete final performance reporting

 The final performance of the project is calculated and recorded.
-These include cost performance, schedule performance, quality performance etc. For instance, whether the project has been completed under budget or if it could not be completed, how much did the project exceeded the planned budget?
+These include cost performance, schedule performance, quality performance, etc. For instance, whether the project has been completed under budget or if it could not be completed, how much did the project exceed the planned budget?

 Project Closure Step #5: Index and archive records

-Collected documents are finalized.
-Final versions of the project management plans and all necessary documents about the project are archived in the company records.
+The collected documents are finalized.
+Final versions of the project management plans and all necessary documents about the project are archived in the company records as archive documentation.

 Project Closure Step #6: Update lessons learned

-Once the project is completed, the product of the project is handed over for the use of the end customer.
-The handover may need a predetermined period of assistance or some documents describing how to use or how to operate with the product.
+Once the project is complete, the product of the project is handed over for the use of the end customer.
+The handover may need a predetermined period of assistance or some documents describing how to use or how to operate the product.

-As you see, the project closure is also as important as the other phases, so you must take these activities into consideration for better outcomes in your next projects.
+As you see, the project closure is also as important as the other phases, so you must take these activities into consideration for better outcomes in your future projects.